Soccer-World Cup 2022: Spain's route to final explained | Sports-Games

 Soccer-World Cup 2022: Spain's route to final explained

-* If Spain beat Morocco they could face Portugal in the quarters if the Euro 2016 winners are able to win Group H and beat the runners-up from Group G - Brazil, Switzerland, Cameroon or Serbia.
+* If Spain beat Morocco they could face Portugal in the quarters, provided the Group H winners are able to beat Switzerland, the runners-up from Group G, in the Round of 16.
 WHO ARE SPAIN'S POTENTIAL OPPONENTS IN THE SEMI-FINALS?

 * The top two in each World Cup group advance to the last 16.
 The knockout rounds begin on Dec.
 3 and can go to extra time and then penalties to decide the winner. * Spain finished as runners-up in Group E on four points, edging out Germany on goal difference.